emojicode/emojicode.github.io/src/reference/basics.md

 Emojicode heavily uses *context based parsing*.
 This means that something can have a completely different meaning based on the context.

-All statments introduced above are only valid inside a method or initializer body.
+All statments introduced above except for 🏁 are only valid inside a method or initializer body.
 If you however used 🍦 when a type name was expected, 🍦 would be interpreted as a type called 🍦.

 The statment introduced below is, on the contrary, only valid at document level – you can’t use it inside a method or class.